kaytwo/trigramosaurus/README.md

 This schema will be changed once I know who is talking using callout detection.

+WIPs
+====

+accented characters (at least those used in french) grave e and acute e done because they're in my test suite

+callout detection
+  works

+"something went wrong" detection ✓ need a proper/standard way to report this

 todos
 =====

-accented characters (at least those used in french)

-callout detection

-"something went wrong" detection ✓
+recursive callouts

 hyphenation detection